f5devcentral/volterra-workshop-10x/docs/class1/module1/lab1/lab1.rst

 For this lab, we will use this application : https://arcadia.emea.f5se.com

 This application is a modern application simulating a banking application.
-You can buy and sell stocks, or make money transfer with friends.
+You can buy and sell stocks, or make money transfer to friends.

 .. image:: ../pictures/lab1/app-arcadia.png
    :align: center